MVP Cost Breakdown

 Timeline to Build an MVP

-● Lean MVPs with one workflow and Web-only builds can be delivered in 4–6 weeks.
-These suit SaaS founders testing one function like task lists or meeting booking.
+Basic MVPs with one core workflow and essential user flows can be delivered in 8–12 weeks.
+These suit founders testing a single function, like task lists or meeting booking, before committing further budget.

-● Standard SaaS MVPs with 3–5 features and dashboards take 8–12 weeks.
+Standard MVPs with 3–5 features, an admin dashboard, and payment integration take 10–15 weeks.
 These are common for subscription tools, marketplaces, or analytics dashboards.

-● Enterprise MVPs with AI modules, compliance, or multi-tenant features run 12–20 weeks.
-These projects often serve regulated industries and need security audits.
+Enterprise MVPs with SOC-2 readiness, SSO, and compliance-heavy integrations run 20–30+ weeks.
+These projects typically serve regulated industries and need a dedicated security review.

 Timelines should always include a buffer for iteration.
 Early user feedback often reveals improvements that shape the product’s next sprint.
 Factoring in this time protects both quality and cost to build an MVP.
 Founders should plan buffer time for compliance, integrations, or feedback-driven iteration.
 Realistic timelines protect both quality and budget.